zinint/OSCD_Invoke-Obfuscation/OSCD - Issue - Invoke-Obfuscation.md

 ## Problem

-The Sigma rules heavily rely on process execution (with command-line) events (Windows Event Log Security Event ID 4688 and Sysmon Event ID 1), but the presence of Sigma rules for Powershell Obfuscation Indicators detection is quite limited.
+Sigma rules heavily rely on process execution (with command-line) events (Windows Event Log Security Event ID 4688 and Sysmon Event ID 1).
+Many of them provide detection of malicious PowerShell one-liners.
+At the same time, the presence of Sigma rules for Powershell Obfuscation Indicators detection is quite limited.

 There are a five Sigma rules for PowerShell obfuscation detection, developed by Thomas Patzke (@thomaspatzke), Florian Roth (@Neo23x0), Sami Ruohonen (@samsson) and Harish Segar (@HarishHary):